ooniwatori/convolution-system/README.md

 You can equaliza a pgm image and analyz by selcet image in your pc.

 Choose input signal.
 It allows auto generating or input by user.
-Then select applying system wave./br
+Then select applying system wave.<br />
 ![image](https://github.com/ooniwatori/convolution-system/blob/main/demo1/demo1-1.png)/br
 ![image](https://github.com/ooniwatori/convolution-system/blob/main/demo1/demo1-2.png)